A better alternative to the Magic Formula?

 - Trailing 5-year average Return on Invested Capital.

-They named the strategy ERP5, based on the initials of the 4 factors.
+They named the strategy ERP5, based on the first letters of the 4 factors.

 All companies are ranked

-All companies are then ranked from low to high by ERP5 rank with the lowest ranking companies being the most attractive investment ideas.
+All companies are then ranked from low to high by ERP5 rank with the lowest ranking companies being the most attractive investment ideas - the most undervalued companies.

 The ERP5 rank of more than 22,000 companies is available for you to use in the screener.